Suppliers to Medical Professionals since 1997

 Care:

-The pillow is designed for use with heated materials, however, excessive heat may damage the surface.
-Do not place materials heated to over 300° F directly onto the pillow.
-The pillows can be used with materials heated to over 300° F only with an insulating layer of heat dissipating material underneath.
+The pillow is designed for use with heated materials; however, excessive heat may damage the surface.
+Do not directly place materials heated to over 300° F onto the pillow.
+The pillows can only be used with materials heated to over 300° F with an insulating layer of heat-dissipating material underneath.

 Using the A.C.T.™ Impression Stand:

-Step 1:Have the patient step onto the pillows taking care to locate the feet in the appropriate position with the ball of the foot at the transition and the heel centered in the back.
+Step 1: Have the patient step onto the pillows, locating the feet in the appropriate position with the ball of the foot at the transition and the heel centered in the back.

-Step 2: Loosen the knobs on the sides of the cross bar and position the bar slightly below the plane of the knees.
+Step 2: Loosen the knobs on the sides of the crossbar and position the bar slightly below the plane of the knees.

 Step 5: Place molding/casting medium under one foot at a time and allow to cool/cure.
 Repeat for the other foot.